YouTube - B-58

 The B-58 set a number of speed records, flying for up to twenty hours at a time with in-flight refueling.
 The purpose of the record setting missions were two fold.
 In addition to highlighting its high speed performance, they were meant to show the Soviet Union that none of its strategic basis were out of the aircraft's range.

 The Soviets countered the threat by building high flying, accurate, ground to air missiles.
 That necessitated the B-58 having to fly at low levels, beneath Soviet radar, resulting in increased fuel consumption and shorter range.

 A total of 86 B-58 aircraft were deployed with the Strategic Air Command from 1960 to 1970.
 Some 116 of the aircraft were produced in all, including 30 prototype and test pre-production aircraft.
 Of the bombers produced, 26 were lost and thirty six crew members lost their lives.

-Pictured above is the beautiful B-58 scratch built by Lynn McCauley and Butch Sickels.
-It is 1/9 scale and has a wingspan of 78", with a 127" length.
+Pictured above is the beautiful RC B-58 scratch built by Lynn McCauley and Butch Sickels.
+It is 1/9 scale and has a wingspan of 78 in., with a 127 in. length.
 Four O.S. ducted fans are used for power.
 All up weight is about 46 lbs. and total static engine thrust is 28 lbs.